soedinglab/MMseqs/README.md

 To compile from source, you will need:

-  * a recent C compiler (we suggest GCC 4.4 or later)
+  * a recent C and C++ compiler (We suggest GCC 4.4 or later).

-### Memory Requirement
+### Memory Requirements
-When doing computations on the, the available memory limits the size of database you will be able to compute.
+When using mmseqs the available memory limits the size of database you will be able to compute.
 We recommend at least 128 GB of RAM so you can compute databases up to 50.000.000 entries:

 You can calculate the memory requirements in bytes for L columns and N rows using the following formula:

         M = (4*N*L + 8*a^k) byte

+MMseqs stores an index table and two auxiliary arrays, which have a total size of M.

-For a database containing N sequences with an average length L, the memory consumption of the index lists is `(4*N*L) byte`.
-Note that the memory consumption grows linearly with the size of the sequence database.
+For a database containing N sequences with an average length L, the memory consumption of the index table is `(4*N*L) byte`.
+Note that the memory consumption grows linearly with the number of the sequences N in the database.

-In addition, the index table stores the pointer array and two auxiliary arrays with the memory consumption where a is the size of the amino acid alphabet (usually 21 including the unknown amino acid X) and k is the k-mer size.
+The two auxiliary arrays consume `(8*a^k) byte`, with a being the size of the amino acid alphabet (usually 21 including the unknown amino acid X) and the  k-mer size k.

 ## Installation
 ### Cloning from GIT